Andr3wx/BattleshipProject/README.md

 Project Design:
 There are several Battleship games written in Python with some using the Pygame library.
 We will extended the current state of the art for those that use Pygame by introducing a rule change that allows players to move their ships during the game.
 We will also implement a multiplayer feature with socket programming that allows for a multiplayer experience.
 There are also many python games that incorporate a multiplayer aspect as well as an AI component that allows users to play alone.
 Out goal is to combine these two philosophies into a multiplayer battleship game.

-Libraries: Pygame, Socket, Random, Pygame-ai
+Libraries: Pygame, Socket, Random, Pygame-ai, Threading, Time, Requests, _Thread

 - Multiplayer: Randy
 - GUI: Russell, Tyler